ubports/telegram-app/README.md

     as the path to qmake or make, the path to system libraries, the name of the chroot, etc.
     The env variables are grouped at the beginning of setup.sh, to make the customization easier.

-4)  Build Telegram for Ubuntu
+4)  Build Telegram for Ubuntu Touch

         $ ./setup.sh -t <build_type> -b